Demographics of Uzbekistan: Current vital statistics

-Fertility and births
+Demographic and Health Surveys

 Total fertility rate (TFR) and crude birth rate (CBR):

-Total fertility rate (TFR)

-According to the CIA World Factbook, the total fertility rate (TFR) estimated as of 2011 is 1.89 children born/woman.

 In 2002, the estimated TFR was 2.92; Uzbeks 2.99, Russians 1.35, Karakalpak 2.69, Tajik 3.19, Kazakh 2.95, Tatar 2.05, others 2.53; Tashkent City 1.96, Karakalpakstan 2.90, Fergana 2.73; Eastern region 2.71, East Central 2.96, Central 3.43, Western 3.05.

 The high fertility rate during the Soviet Union and during its period of disintegration is partly due to the historical cultural preferences for large families, economic reliance upon agriculture, and the greater relative worth of Soviet child benefits in Uzbekistan.
 Abortion was the preferred method of birth control.
-Legalized in 1955, the number of abortions increased by 231% from 1956-1973.
+Legalized in 1955, the number of abortions increased by 231% from 1956 to 1973.
 By 1991, the abortion ratio was 39 abortions per 1,000 women of reproductive age per year.

 However, in the past few decades, fertility control methods have shifted considerably from abortion to modern contraceptive methods, especially IUDs.
 By the mid-1980s IUDS became the main method of contraception through government and organizational policies that aimed to introduce women to modern contraceptives.
 According to a UHES report from 2002, 73% of married Uzbek woman had used the IUD, 14% male condom, and 13% the pill.

 The government supported the use of modern contraceptives to control fertility rates because of national economic difficulties that followed the disintegration of the Soviet Union.
 Thus the government has been influential in determining the popularity of the IUD.
-Despite family planning programs that educate women on different methods of contraception, the IUD has remained women’s first choice of contraception.
+Despite family planning programs that educate women on different methods of contraception, the IUD has remained women's first choice of contraception.
 Word of mouth and social relations also account for the strong preference for the IUD.
 Nevertheless, factors such as class and level of education have been shown to give women more freedom in their choice of contraception methods.

+The late President Islam Karimov had repressive birth control measures as part of state policy, including allegations of forced sterilization, which were loosened after his death in 2016 and which accounts for a baby boom that had started in 2018.

 Regional differences

-The regions of Surxondaryo and Qashqadaryo have the highest birth rate and the lowest death rates in Uzbekistan.
-On the other hand, the city of Tashkent has the lowest birth rate and the highest death rate of the country.
+As of 2024, the regions of Surxondaryo and Qashqadaryo have the highest birth rate in Uzbekistan.
+On the other hand, the Republic of Karakalpakstan and Toshkent have the lowest birth rate in the country.
+The highest death rate is in the city of Toshkent, while the lowest in the region of Jizzax.

-Age structure

-Population Estimates by Sex and Age Group (01.I.2020):